|

 Jim and I got stuck in Pearisburg on a Sunday and had to wait for

 the mail on Monday.
-Staying too long in town makes me kind of nervous
+Staying too long in town makes me kind of nervous.

-Recreation Area - I suppose you could consider that recreation.
+National Recreation Area - I suppose you could consider that recreation.

 I continued on through the park.
 I stopped at the last water fountain